 Divide into groups of eight to twelve people.
 Let each person or couple introduce themselves.
 Read Matthew 25:14-30.
 Discuss the following questions: 1.
 What are some of the "talents" God provides for conducting ministry?
-2. Why is money a talent?
-3. How can failure to carefully utilize money dishonor God?
+2. How can failure to carefully utilize money dishonor God?
+3. Why are some ministries reluctant to talk about money?
+4. What can be the results of avoiding conversations about money?

-4. Why are some ministries reluctant to talk about money?
-5. What can be the results?
-6. Can you give examples of ministries that have suffered by not making money part of their plan?
-7. Give examples of how the False Assumptions could lead a ministry astray.
+5. Can you give examples of ministries that have suffered by not making money part of their plan?

+6. Give examples of how the false assumptions on page 4 could lead a ministry astray.
 Use true examples, if possible.